onlyphantom/blockchain/content/transactions.md

    <p>An <a href='https://github.com/mohamedmansour/ethereum-burn-stats' target="_blank" rel="nofollow">open source</a> project called <a href='https://watchtheburn.com/' target="_blank" rel="nofollow">Watch the burn</a> has been set up by the community to provide analytics on this mechanism.</p>
 } type="info" showIcon icon='🔥' />

 Modeling exactly how deflationary EIP-1559 will be is an area of active research, but some estimates that the annual supply rate of ETH would be reduced by 1.4%.
+Today, similar proposals have been drafted for other blockchains, such as [this proposal for the Binance Smart Chain which introduces a regular fee-burning mechanism](https://www.binance.org/en/blog/introducing-bep-95-with-a-real-time-burning-mechanism/),

 ### The London Upgrade

 A summary of <a id="Gas Fee after the London Upgrade" name="Gas Fee after the London Upgrade"></a> the London Upgrade:

 - Implemented on August 5th, 2021, to make transacton fees more predictable for users by overhauling the gas fee mechanism

+- Replaces the fixed-size blocks with variable-size blocks, so users did not have to wait for high demand to reduce during periods of high network demand

+- Each block has a target size of 15 million gas but, the size of blocks will increase or decrease in accordance with network demand, up until the block limit of 30 million gas (2x the target block size)

 - Every block now has a base fee (the minimum price per unit of gas for inclusion in this block, determined by supply and demand for block space).
 The base fee will increase and decrease by 12.5% after blocks are more than 50% full.
-For example, if a block is 100% full the base fee increases by 12.5%; if it is 50% full the base fee will be the same; if it is 0% full the base fee would decrease by 12.5%
+For example, if a block is 100% full the base fee increases by 12.5%; if it is 50% full the base fee will be the same; if it is 0% full the base fee would decrease by 12.5%.
+The exponential increase of 12.5% makes it economically non-viable for block size to remain high indefinitely

+- Prior to the Longond Upgrade, miners receive the total gas fee from any transaction included in a block.
+Now, a priority fee (tip) mechanism is introduced to incentivize miners to include a transaction in the block.
+Miners will still find it economically viable to mine empty blocks as they receive the same block reward

+- A sender can additionally specify a maximum limit they are willing to pay (`maxFeePerGas`), and sender is refunded the difference between the max fee and the sum of the base fee and tip.
+The sender will never pay more than the market price for gas on that block (`baseFeePerGas`)

 ### Actions
 - [ ] Use the Gas Oracle [Experiment](#experiment) set up above, find the **estimated time** right now for an Ethereum transaction that pays 200 Gwei of gas fee (_it is strongly recommended that you obtain an API key from Etherscan.io_)